kazuminn/vulsbeat/README.md

 ### Test

-To test {Beat}, run the following command:
+To test vulsbeat, run the following command:

 ```
 make testsuite